tlin23/MetropoleAI/model/RETRAINING.md

 1. List all PDFs in your Google Drive folder
 2. Download and extract text from each PDF
 3. Build a new index from the extracted texts
-4. Save the index to the `index` directory
+4. Save the index to the `model/index` directory

 ### When to Retrain